RyaPorter/Adafruit_char_LCD_c_lib/README.md

-# Adafruit_char_LCD_c_lib
+# CharLCD C Library
-The standard Adafruit CharLCD library translated into c for the Rpi Pico.
+The standard Adafruit CharLCD library (Adafruit_Python_CHarLCD) translated into C for the Rpi Pico.
 The original (deprecated) python library can be found [here](https://github.com/adafruit/Adafruit_Python_CharLCD/blob/master/Adafruit_CharLCD/Adafruit_CharLCD.py).

 Bit's of the library have been omitted as I had no need for them, namely RGB and backlight control.